appium/appium-espresso-driver/docs/overview.md

 ## Key Design Principle

-Before using this driver, it is critical to understand how it differs from other black-box drivers such as [UiAutomator2](https://github.com/appium/appium-uiautomator2-driver).
+Most other Appium drivers such as [UiAutomator2](https://github.com/appium/appium-uiautomator2-driver) are used for black-box testing, so before using the Espresso driver, it is critical to understand how its grey-box approach is different.

 Grey-box testing is more closely coupled to the app under test than black-box testing, which means two things:

 * The Espresso driver can access in-depth information about the app under test that is not exposed to black-box drivers: off-screen elements, element tag values, use of [IdlingResource](https://developer.android.com/reference/androidx/test/espresso/IdlingResource), and more
-* The Espresso driver requires the tester to have access to the source code of the app under test - specifically, the version numbers of various tools and dependencies used to build the exact tested version of the app
+* The Espresso driver requires the tester to have knowledge of the source code of the app under test - specifically, the version numbers of various tools and dependencies used to build the exact tested version of the app

 These version numbers are important: in order to attach to the app, the driver automatically builds its own helper application (the Espresso server) using many of the same standard Android application